postsharp/postsharp-emails/Markdown/CreatingAspects/cr2.md

 }
 ```

-Here, we're adding specific methods to build the aspects that will be applied to methods or properties, respectively.
+Here, we're adding specific methods to build the aspects that will be applied to methods or properties.
 Each method takes a builder object as a parameter, which is used to add the actual advice to them.

 Once these methods have been fleshed out, they should look like this: